schuyberg/sooke-dot-live-info/_pages/about.md

 permalink: /about/
 ---

-## Sooke locals With deep radio experience
+## Deep radio experience in and for the Sooke Community

 We all live in Sooke, and have all worked as DJs and content creators on radio in Canada and globally.